MycilaDimmer

 Dimmer Types

-Zero-Cross Dimmer
+Thyristor Dimmer

 Perfect for TRIAC and Random SSR control with flicker-free progressive dimming.
 Achieves smooth, continuous power control through precise phase angle control when paired with quality zero-cross detection circuits.